Close

 • Career-management field: Most married service members belong to different career-management fields or communities.
 Different specialties might not be needed in the same locations, which could limit the likelihood of being assigned together.

-• Service Branch: Dual career relationships between service members in different service branches will rely on heavy coordination across branches and assignment managers.
+• Service branch: Dual career relationships between service members in different service branches will rely on heavy coordination across branches and assignment managers.

 Learn how to balance work and life